Tikvout/exelia-challenges/README.md

 It was amazing learning about dependency injection with C#

 I'm sadly not very familiar with this but I would jump at the opportunity to get to learn it even more.

+This test took approximately 6 hours and counting...